Who were the Taylor Brothers?

 Learn about them and their roots in Drogheda, Ireland

-In the video you see here, watch as Drogheda, Ireland community historian, Brendan Matthews giving a talk for the Notes and Narratives Series at Na Píobairí Uilleann (NPU) headquarters in Dublin, Ireland on 16 May 2013.
+In the video you see here, watch as Drogheda, Ireland community historian, Brendan Matthews gives a talk for the Notes and Narratives Series at Na Píobairí Uilleann (NPU) headquarters in Dublin, Ireland on 16 May 2013.
 He tells the story of the Taylor brothers and their life in Ireland, and emigration to America.